 Finding out more

 Jalview is an open source project released under the GPL.
-Its development is coordinated by Jim Procter and Geoff Barton in the School of Life Science’s Division of Computational Biology at the University of Dundee, with support Wellcome Trust and UKRI’s Biotechnology and Biological Science Research Council.
+Its development is coordinated by James Procter and Geoff Barton in the School of Life Science’s Division of Computational Biology at the University of Dundee, with support Wellcome Trust and UKRI’s Biotechnology and Biological Science Research Council.

 Jalview is a member of ELIXIR - the European-wide project providing high quality and sustainable infrastructure for biological information.
 Jalview was one of the first round of UK projects to be recognised as a “Tier 1” resource by ELIXIR-UK for Protein Structure and Function.